* warning: graphic subject matter ahead *

-What about circumstances he’s chosen, for instance, if he makes the choice to watch violent and degrading entertainment that fuel his sexual perversions and rage, or his choice to allow hateful thoughts against women to fester in his mind?
-What about his choice of associates who joke about rape or who talk about how women deserve it, or his choice to drink and take drugs that lower his inhibitions?
+What about circumstances he’s chosen, for instance, if he makes the choice to watch violent and degrading entertainment that fuels his sexual perversions and rage, or his choice to allow hateful thoughts against women to fester in his mind?
+What about his choice of associates who joke about rape, or who talk about how women deserve it, or his choice to drink and take drugs that lower his inhibitions?

-Jehovah’s Witnesses have also outright blamed women for raising rapists and for being raped, saying that mothers fail to teach men respect for women and that they shouldn’t be out at night or dressed immodestly; see this post.
+Jehovah’s Witnesses have also outright blamed women for raising rapists and for being raped, saying that mothers fail to teach men respect for women, and that they shouldn’t be out at night or dressed immodestly; see this post.
 Rather than talking about the circumstances that this man chose to surround himself with, all this information seems to blame everyone and everything else in the man’s life for making him this way, including women themselves.

 In other words, the real victim here is the rapist, not his intended victim.